erikandersson96/portfolio-project-four/README.md

 1. Click this button.
 1. This creates a copy of that repository to your Github home page.
 You can submit and receive changes to your copy by using pull requests and/or syncing with the original upstream repository.

-This instructions were taken from [Github - Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+This instructions were taken from [Github - Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) (link).

 ### Cloning GitHub Repository